Gholamreza Hassani: Career

 He has been described as one of the most, if not the most, conservative voices in Iran and Shia Islam world.
 He is known for the highly challenging religious and political positions taken and his ultimate opposition to Caliphate and Anti-Sunni theories advocated in his controversial Friday sermons, which have reportedly drawn criticism from many of the Sunni leaders, Iranian reformists, Pan-Turkists, radical left organisations, Kurdish nationalists with adherence to Sunni tradition and Southern Azerbaijan patriot movement and been accused by "Iranian political satirists in their works."
 In the aftermath of the 1979 revolution in Iran, he led the militia Javanmardan and fought the Kurds.
 He was involved in massacre in the village Qarna.
 After a failed assassination attempt on him in 1981 he was flown to Ireland for treatment.
 Hassani's devotion to the Islamic Revolution was such that in 1983, several years after the Revolution, he informed authorities of the hiding place of his son, Rashid, a member of the opposition leftist guerilla group Fadayian Khalq, who was then executed by firing squad with Hassani's approval.
 Hassani is quoted as telling an American journalist, "Abraham didn't sacrifice his son, but I did.
 Even today, I don't regret it."

 In 2011 he was reportedly presented with the national "Medal of Bravery", "one of the most significant official medals awarded in Iran," by president Mahmoud Ahmadinejad.
 The medal was reportedly awarded for his record of resistance against the Shah's regime prior to the Islamic Revolution, against the Kurdish opposition in the first years of the Islamic Republic, and for his participation in the Iraq-Iran War.
 In February 2014 he was dismissed from his post as a representative of Ali Khamenei.

 Personal life and death

 At the time of his death, Hassani had two living wives.
 He has seven sons and four daughters.

-Hassani's children have become known figures in various fields with contrasting political leanings, most recently his granddaughter Ana Diamond has been recognized for her human rights activism in the United Kingdom following her false trial, imprisonment, and acquittal in Iran.
+Hassani's children have become known figures in various fields with contrasting political leanings, most recently his granddaughter Anahita Diamond has been recognized for her human rights activism in the United Kingdom following her false trial, imprisonment, and acquittal in Iran.

 Hassani died on 21 May 2018 at the age of 90.